-The best film to use in your Canon EOS Rebel G is going to be based on the lens, lighting, and if you want to shoot color or black & white.
+The best film to use in your Canon EOS Rebel G should depend on the lighting, lens, and type of film you want to shoot.

-Make sure that you have a fast lens if you want to take photos in low light, conditions that are frequently encountered indoors.
-For lens recommendations go to my article on the 5 Best Lenses for the Canon EOS Rebel G.
+If you would like to shoot photos in low light, such as inside, ensure that you are using a fast lens.
+For lens ideas have a look at my short article on the 5 Best Lenses for the Canon EOS Rebel G.

-Fujifilm Superia X-TRA ISO 400 - A different option than Kodak that might have far better availability based on where you are in the world.
+Fujifilm Superia X-TRA ISO 400 - An alternative to Kodak that could have far better availability depending on what country you are in.

-Fuji images tend to have cooler tones with stronger blues and greens, when compared to Kodak.
+Fuji photographs appear to have cooler tones with stronger blues and greens, compared to Kodak.

-Lomography 800 - You’re limited to a few offerings if you want a color ISO 800 35mm film.
-This is literally the only 35mm film stock geared towards consumers.
+Lomography 800 - You’re limited to just a small number of possibilities if you want an ISO 800 speed color film.
+This is the only film stock geared towards consumers.

-The emulsion can also be found in the 120 film format, for use in a medium format camera.
+The film is also available in the 120 film format, to be used with medium format cameras.

-Kodak Portra 400 - Among the film enthusiasts online, Portra 400 is definitely the most frequently used color film.
-Overexpose Portra 400 by 1 or 2-stops to get the overall look the film is known for.
+Kodak Portra 400 - By far the most popular color negative film among film enthusiasts online.
+Overexpose it by 1 or 2-stops to get the rendering the film is known for.

-Kodak Portra is also sold in ISO 160 and ISO 800 emulsions.
+Portra is also available in ISO 800 and ISO 160 emulsions.
 As well as in rolls of 120 film, 4x5 sheets, and 8x10 sheets.